IncrediblyHungie/HunkOfTheMonth/README.md

 # Hunk of the Month - AI Calendar Platform

-Create personalized calendars with AI-generated images using Google's Gemini 2.5 Flash (Nano Banana) API.
+Transform yourself into 12 ridiculously sexy hunks with AI face-swapping!
+Using Google's Gemini 2.5 Flash (Nano Banana) API.

 ## Features

+- **Your Face, Hunky Bodies**: AI puts YOUR face on 12 muscular, sexy characters
+- **Hilarious Pre-Defined Themes**: From sexy firefighters to shirtless Santas
 - **Guest Sessions**: No account required - 24-hour browser sessions
-- **AI Image Generation**: Powered by Google Gemini 2.5 Flash Image API
-- **Free Preview**: See your complete calendar before paying
+- **Free Preview**: See all 12 transformations before paying
-- **12 Custom Months**: Upload selfies, write prompts, get personalized images
+- **Perfect for Gifts**: Bachelor parties, gag gifts, or just for laughs
 - **Mock Payment**: Coming soon - Stripe integration planned

 ## Tech Stack